Private equity in Italy: market and regulatory overview

 The Act of Conversion confirms that the quantitative limits on the issue of bonds set out in the Civil Code should not apply to securities, to the extent that the bonds are intended to be traded on regulated markets or multilateral trading facilities, if certain conditions are met.

-All historical data in this question is from Il mercato italiano del Private Equity e del Venture Capital nel 2010, published by the AIFI and from Private Equity Monitor Italia 2010, published by PEM Observatory.
+(Il mercato italiano del Private Equity e del Venture Capital nel 2010, Italian Private Equity and Venture Capital Association (AIFI) and Private Equity Monitor Italia 2010, (PEM) Observatory).

 Bridge acquisition facilities are usually secured by either or both of: